matrix-org/matrix-spec/content/client-server-api/_index.md

 #### Grant types

-OAuth 2.0 defines several ways in [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749) and other RFCs to obtain an access token at the token endpoint, these are called grants.
+[RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749) and other RFCs define several "grant types": ways to obtain an ["access token"](#using-access-tokens).

-All these grants require the client to know the following authorization server
+All these grants types require the client to know the following authorization server metadata:
-metadata:
 - `token_endpoint`
 - `grant_types_supported`